sweepenergy/sweepStore/README.md

 4.After the installation is completed, you can simply run the app  with ***npm start***.
 You can also test individual JavaScript files by moving to the correct directory and the use the command ***node <file>.js***.
 ## Details
 ### Secure One-time Login:
   The login functionality utilizes Express-session and a Redis server.
 When the app is initially loaded, the user is prompted to login via their API key and API token.
-  ***CONTINUE...***
+The login information is sent to the Redis server to be stored.
+The information is also remembered using Express-session.
+The following time user opens the app, we check for session variables and if they do then the user is automatically logged in with the correct API key and API token.
 ### DropzoneJS:
   DropzoneJS is a JavaScript library that allows us to implement a drag and drop file upload form.
 This was paired with multer to save the upload file to the local file system, under "./src/public/datasets".
 The file is also given a name of "client_data.csv".
 By saving the file to the loval system, this